 Today's Asia Pacific Procurement Landscape

-23 days ago by Rob Wisdom / Back to all blogs
+over 3 years ago by Rob Wisdom / Back to all blogs

 Procurement is constantly evolving as companies look to drive efficiencies and effectiveness through their procurement functions.
 Transformation, optimisation, change management have been some of the buzzwords used to describe the procurement journey which has included organisation structures, capabilities, talent and technology.

 How are Procurement functions structured?

 The perception of procurement has been elevated over the past few years across the region, which has led companies to reassess their organisation chart and what the focus needs to be.
 This isn’t a ‘one size fits all’ structure and many factors need to be taken into account.
 Different industries vary in terms of spend amount, spend categories and spend complexities.
 Typical discussions have orientated around centralised vs decentralised procurement functions, category management teams and the effectiveness of Centres of Excellence (COE’s) / Shared Service Centres.